IanWood1/TemplateLang/README.md

 # TemplateLang
 TemplateLang is a language within C++ that uses templates for calculations at both runtime and compile time.
-Goal of the mini-project was to explore C++ templates and explore what can be done with them.
+Goal of the mini-project was to explore C++ templates and learn what can be done with them.

 ## Usage